Introduction

 Save.

-Note: Always use the Ethernet MAC — using the Bluetooth MAC will prevent the locator from working.
+Note: Always use the Ethernet MAC, not the Bluetooth MAC.

-After completing the configuration, perform these checks to ensure your Aruba APs are successfully detecting Blyott tags and communicating with the Blyott cloud.
+After completing the configuration, perform the following checks to ensure your Aruba APs are correctly scanning BLE tags, classifying them as Blyott devices, and sending data to the Blyott cloud.

 Quick Checklist